cssidy/decoy-mail/README.md

 #### Learn more about Decoy Mail's mission at [http://cassidybrooke.net/decoy-mail/](http://cassidybrooke.net/decoy-mail/).

-### About this software
+### Usage

-Decoy Mail is written in Python 3.5 with PyCharm Community Edition.
-This version is designed to log into Gmail mail servers.
+Note: Decoy Mail is written in Python 3.5.
+This version is designed to work with a Gmail inbox.
 It requires an Internet connection and Gmail account and credentials to run.
 I am trying to avoid 3rd party libraries/APIs as much as possible.
 Eventually this software will have to be tailored to run on diverse systems, communicating with other diverse systems with their own unique configurations (which may be different than Google's).

-### Usage
+Hence, I am not using solely Google's Gmail API.

 ### Flow chart